Global "hotspots" where new coronaviruses may emerge have been identified | ExBulletin

 “By creating conditions that are detrimental to specialized species, generalist species can thrive,” Dodrico said.

 “Although it is not possible to directly track the transmission of SARS-CoV-2 from wildlife to humans, the type of land use change in humans is usually associated with the presence of these bats.
-I know, carrying the virus, he added.
+I know.
+Carrying the virus, “he added.
+PTI SAR SAR

-(Only the headings and photos in this report may have been reworked by Business Standard staff.
-The rest of the content is automatically generated from the syndicate feed.)
+Disclaimer:- This article has not been edited by Outlook staff and is automatically generated from news agency feeds.
+Source: PTI